nicholasdille/dille.name/_posts/2016/2016-06-21-running-minecraft-in-a-windows-container-using-docker.md

 A container sounds like a great opportunity to reduce the overhead while isolating the processes from the host at the same time.
 When Windows Server 2016 Technical Preview 5 was released I was thrilled about [the management experience using Docker on Windows](http://dille.name/blog/2016/06/08/build-ship-run-containers-with-windows-server-2016-tp5/) as well as the advantages of [integrating PowerShell Desired State Configuration into containers](http://dille.name/blog/2016/06/17/powershell-desired-state-configuration-psdsc-in-windows-containers-using-docker/).

+**Note that I have published an [updated guide to running Minecraft in a container](/blog/2017/01/03/generic-docker-windows-container-for-minecraft-servers/).**

 ## Isolating Java

 After those first steps with Docker, I decided to start building a container for Minecraft.
 Like I said, this requires Java.
 I found an interesting [article about Java in Windows containers](https://alexandrnikitin.github.io/blog/running-java-inside-windows-container-on-windows-server/) which gave me a head start.
 Building on this I created a container image and published it on Ducker Hub: [nicholasdille/javaruntime](https://hub.docker.com/r/nicholasdille/javaruntime/).